Do I need self-encrypting drives to use NetApp Storage Encryption (NSE)?

 - NetApp Storage Encryption (NSE)

-- Self-Encrypting Drives (SED)
+- Self-encrypting drives (SED)

-- Federal Information Processing Standards (FIPS) Drives
+- Federal Information Processing Standards (FIPS) drives

 Answer

-- SEDs are necessary for hardware-based encryption
+- Self-encrypting drives (SED) are necessary for hardware-based encryption

 - These drives automatically encrypt data at rest using built-in encryption capabilities